 Risk management = why, then how, then what

-If management is finding the most effective combination of planning, organizing, staffing, directing, and controlling to achieve an objective, and risk is either preventing and mitigating the consequences of negative events or the effect of uncertainty on objectives, risk management is finding the most effective combination of planning, organizing, staffing, directing, and controlling to either prevent and mitigate negative events or minimize the effect of uncertainty on objectives.
+If management is finding the most effective combination of planning, organizing, staffing, directing, and controlling to achieve an objective, and risk is either preventing and mitigating the consequences of adverse events or the effect of uncertainty on objectives, risk management is finding the most effective combination of planning, organizing, staffing, directing, and controlling to either prevent and mitigate adverse events or minimize the effect of uncertainty on objectives.
 In either case, its practice is almost the exact opposite of compliance.

 Compliance means doing what you are told; risk management means figuring out how to get what you want amid uncertainty.